-So, I’m seeing a lot of negativity from some writers on the net.
-Since creative people are tangled in a vast swathe of emotions and sensations, negativity is certainly part of that tapestry and it has its place.
+So, I’m seeing a lot of negativity from some writers.
+Since creative people are tangled in a vast swathe of emotions and sensations, negativity is certainly an understandable part of the tapestry.
+We know self-loathing can often rise in Creatives.
+However this negativity is directed outwards.

 So, I’m back with my World Building series.
 So far, I’ve discussed topics such as water, atmosphere, sun, seasons and land so now let’s get to some of those living organisms.